Media Literacy

 Learn what racism is, how it can impact people, and what to do if you experience it.
 This resource is from the Phoenix Centre, part of Migrant Resource Centre Tasmania, supporting those from refugee and migrant backgrounds.

-Racism is not ok card
+Racism is not ok Card

 These clearly define racism and provide step-by-step guidance on responding safely to racist incidents, including seeking support and practicing self-care.
 Contact details for relevant support services such as the Anti-Discrimination Commissioner and Lifeline are included.